Hasty, Colorado

 Hasty is an unincorporated town in Bent County, Colorado, United States.
+As of the 2020 census, Hasty had a population of 182.

 History

 The Hasty post office has been in operation since 1910.
 The community was named after Lon Hasty, a pioneer settler.
 The Hasty post office has the ZIP code 81044.
 At the United States Census 2020, the population of the Hasty CDP was 182.

 Geography

-Hasty is located in northeast Bent County at (38.112410,-102.957344), just north of the dam for John Martin Reservoir on the Arkansas River.
+Hasty is located in northeast Bent County just north of the dam for John Martin Reservoir on the Arkansas River.
 U.S. Highway 50 passes through the community, leading west 16 mi to Las Animas, the county seat, and east 20 mi to Lamar.

 The Hasty CDP has an area of 7.132 km2, including 0.001 km2 of water.

 Demographics

 The United States Census Bureau initially defined the Hasty CDP for the United States Census 2010.